epfl-ada/ada-2024-project-abracad4bra/README.md

 4- Do historical events have an impact on horror movies scenarios ?

 ## Methods
+1- One of the axis of the content analysis is through the analysis of the triggering content that the movies possess.
+Using the trigger dataset from Doesthedogdie, we analyse the apparition of certain content in horror movies (like the apparition of ghosts, deaths, violence...).
+We visualize them over the year, and work on the correlation between each using a correlation matrix.
+Then, we analyse their frequency of apparition, and compare that to their frequency in other genres of movies to see if those kind of content are specific to horror movies.
 4- For various topics (terrorism, flu epidemics, nuclear disaster, petrol, communism…), we are going to perform a similarity calculation between a vectorized list of keywords related to the topic and the vectorized summary of each horror movie.
 The vectorization is done through building and training a word embedding model.
 Some historically dependent events are retrieved through chat-GPT and statistical analysis (Mann-Whitney U test) is done to estimate the significance of the change in time of the topic-related horror movies during the period of historical events.

 ## Additional datasets